QC-PISA/suqa/README.md

 then select the mode of compilation 'Release' or 'Debug' on the upper bar, and right-click again on the project name selecting 'Build'.
 The executable will be created in the folder 'vs/x64/Release' or 'vs/x64/Debug' depending on the compilation mode.
 To run it, e.g., you can click on 'Tools/Command Line/Developer PowerShell' on the upper bar to open a shell.

-## In progress
-* Find a more elegant way to manage many different systems in the same branch;
-* Implement gate counters.

 ## Collaborators (in chronological order)
 Giuseppe Clemente (giuseppe.clemente93@gmail.com)